-Origin and history of breeding Exmoor Ponies
+Origin and history of breeding an Exmoor Pony

 Exmoor Ponies in equestrianism

-Centuries, and possibly millennia, of fending for themselves means that Exmoor Ponies are wise survivors.
+Centuries, and possibly millennia, of fending for themselves means that Exmoor ponies are wise survivors.
 Once they have built trust in a human, they make willing and hard-working partners, being successful as both riding and driving ponies.
 In recent years, they have also been used in conservation grazing projects in the UK and elsewhere.
 These free-moving ponies with their independent spirits and fascinating history now have a worldwide following.
 They are celebrated on Exmoor with an annual event, The Exmoor Pony Festival.